<> <> <> <>

 Now come the treatment options

-Depending on what's causing your ED, there are a number of different treatment options that may work for you.
+Depending on what's causing your ED, there are a number of different treatment options that may work for you and help you live a more satisfying sex life.

-If your ED is being caused by emotional factors, such as sexual performance anxiety, stress or depression, it may be best treated with cognitive behavioural therapy (CBT).
+If your ED is being caused by emotional factors, such as sexual performance anxiety or stress, it may be best treated with cognitive behavioural therapy (CBT).

 When the ED is being caused by an underlying health condition, treating that will often be enough to get you back up and going again.
-A doctor will be able to rule out any disease or health conditions that need to be addressed.
+A doctor will be able to rule out any disease that needs to be addressed.

-If the practitioner believes you're a good fit for our ED treatments, they'll then design a treatment plan, especially for you.
-They can prescribe you medications that have been successful in over 80 per cent of ED cases in the last 20 years, as well as offer advice for lifestyle changes and adjustments that will help improve your situation.
+If the practitioner believes you're a good fit for our ED treatments, they'll then design a treatment plan, especially for you, that includes advice around lifestyle changes and adjustments to improve your experience.

-Then, you'll receive ongoing support from your practitioner and the Pilot medical team, to make sure everything's going well and that your sex life is back on track.
-Get started today.
+You'll receive ongoing support from your practitioner and the Pilot medical team, to make sure everything's going well and that your sex life is back on track.

 Photo Credit: Getty Images